UK Financial Services, regulations and ethics

 Firms must not make recommendations about any transaction for a retail client unless it has taken reasonable steps to ensure that the customer fully understands the nature of the risks involved.

 Shortened demo course.
-See details at foot of page....ny payment to it.
-However, the provider can deduct form this any market loss produced as a result of a fall in unit prices since allocation of payment.
+See details at foot of page....y payment to it.
+However, the provider can deduct form this any market loss produced as a result of a fall in unit prices since allocation of the payment.

 In this section we find out how the COBS rules affect transactions with customers and how certain types of business are to be dealt with caution or avoided altogether.

 Shortened demo course.
-See details at foot of page....days and the firm should correct discrepancies as soon as possible.
+See details at foot of page....o the client unless it is agreed otherwise.
+Client money reconciliations have to be carried out as often as necessary and the firm should correct discrepancies as soon as possible.

 Most IFAs do not have the authority to handle client money and do not need client accounts.
 Therefore, they have to ensure that all cheques or other payments for investment that have been arranged are paid directly to the product provider.

-The FSA has been the regulator of the selling and marketing of general insurance and pure protection life assurance since 14 January 2005.
-The FSA’s Insurance Conduct of Business Rules, commonly known as ICOB, regulate sales and advice in this area.
+The Regulator’s Insurance Conduct of Business Rules, commonly known as ICOB, regulates sales and advice in this area.
+These rules have been incorporated into the FCA’s Handbook.
 In this section we will look briefly at the content of the ICOB rules.

 Insurers and intermediaries must be authorised and an insurer must make sure that any intermediary it deals with is authorised.